CSCfi/Kielipankki-ofitwol/README.md

 (4) In generation mode, OMORFI is prepared to produce the most preferred inflectional form (which is essential for using it as a part of machine translation into Finnish).
 OFITWOL has no such capabilities.

 OFITWOL is in the development stages and it is capable of handling Finnish verbal and nominal inflection.
-Scripts exist for converting entries from "Nykysuomen sanalista" and "Suomen kielen käänteissanakirja" exist at this point, March 6th, 2016.
+Python scripts for converting entries from "Nykysuomen sanalista" and "Suomen kielen käänteissanakirja" to OFITWOL exist at this point, March 6th, 2016.